lezneklihp/dsend_project_4/README.md

 ![Tree Map action](/images/feature_streettreemap_giffed.gif)

+In figure 11, the user provides answers to the questionnaire and receives a classification of the new street tree's health condition.
+In figure 12, the user then asks for similar street trees.
+They are visualized as black circles on the map.

 # Project conclusion<a name="Conclusion"></a>

 The resulting Voilà app offers users to investigate the health condition of street trees in New York City.
-It also allows to experiment, i.e. to add new street trees, classify their health condition based on visual characteristics, and to discover similar existing street trees in New York.
-Under the hood, the app leverages a trained LightGBM classifier (with a F1-score of 0.77 on a validation dataset) and the dot product to provide the latter functionalities.
+It also allows to experiment, i.e., to add new street trees, classify their health condition based on visual characteristics, and to discover similar existing street trees in New York.
+Under the hood, the app leverages a trained LightGBM classifier (with an overall, weighted F1-score of 0.77 on a validation dataset) and cosine similarity to provide the latter functionalities.

 For this project I had to set the requirements for the app myself.
 I had first plans, but no ideas how to realize them.
 In addition, I wanted to use packages, such as ipywidgets and Voilà, which I had never applied before.
 Trying these packages for the first time was definetly of worth, even though I spent some hours understanding how to use them.
 Seeing what could be done with those new tools then also allowed me to adjust my requirements continously.
 Moreover, working with the Tree Census data in the course of this project made the domain of urban data science very interesting for me.

 It goes without saying that there is still room for improvement.
 In particular, I refer to quality, access, speed, and relevance.
 For instance, I have not taken multicollinearity into account.
 However, a dataset with less, uncorrelated features might produce more accurate classifications.
 Furthermore, the Voilà app currently runs on localhost.
-A next step could thus be to host the app in a cloud environment.
+A next step could thus be to host the app in a [cloud environment](https://voila.readthedocs.io/en/stable/deploy.html#cloud-service-providers).
 This step could make the app easily accessible.
-Developing the app with other frameworks such as Flask could further increase the performance of the app.
+Developing the app with other frameworks, such as Flask, could further increase the performance of the app.
 At the moment, especially the Street Tree Map requires a bit of patience when using this feature.
 Another point for improvement can be found in the current app design.
 The features of the app could be redesigned by gathering requirements from and running tests with users from instutitions, such as NYC Parks, directly.
 The latter approach would then increase the relevancy of the app.
 This also includes giving the app a name :-)

 # Repository content:<a name="Repository_content"></a>